chabermehl/MobileAgents/README.md

 ## Contributions
 - Charles worked on the front-end
-- Alex Worked on the backend.
+- Alex worked on the backend.

 ## Usage
 Double-click the jar file.

-Node Display is the entry point for the GUI.
+- Node Display is the entry point for the GUI.
-Main has some test code in it, uncomment for threading or cheching node initialization
+- Main has some test code in it, uncomment for threading or cheching node initialization.
+- To view more detailed log output (Messages being send, nodes being cloned), you can run the jar file from the command line ("java -jar jarname")

 ## Project Assumptions
 Fire spreads evenly based on time.
 Agents are not bound to a time restraint for movement.